Khelechy/argus/README.md

 ./argus
 ```

-Note: If you are in the current working directory of argus cloned project you dont need to pass a config file as flag.
+Note: If you are in the current working directory of argus cloned project you don't need to pass a config file as flag.
 But if you are not, you need to pass a config file path as a command line argument.

 ```sh
 ./argus -config=/path/to/config.json